-5.12Results for the Set
+5.13Results for the Set

 Each Test standard has specific requirements for calculating the results from the measured flow through the fan required to reach the induced pressure points.
-The results of these calculations are shown for each data set, and then all sets are combined into a separate Results Summary, see section 9.
+The results of these calculations are shown for each data set, and then all sets are combined into a separate summary.

 There are common elements for every data set, discussed in this section.
 The flows (corrected as required by the standard in use) are analyzed by FanTestic to create an ideal line on an Induced Pressure versus Flow graph using all the measurements.
 The "Error" for each flow shows how far away that point is from the ideal.
 The Air leakage coefficient, the slope, and the correlation all relate to the line created by FanTestic based on the measurements in this Set.
+The equivalent leakage area at some specified reference pressure may also be shown, depending on the standard in use.

-5.12.1Air leakage results for the Set
+5.13.1Air leakage results for the Set

 Click "Calculate" to force FanTestic to go through all the readings in the set and calculate the results.

 Always click calculate before creating a report, to be sure that the latest information has been included.